Google Analytics Removes Service Provider and Network Domain Dimensions

 In my particular case, though, I was using them for B2B sales prospecting by identifying visiting company names that might be of interest for my clients’ sales and business development purposes.

-This is also what Leadfeeder performs, although in a much more sophisticated, feature-rich, and sales-friendly way.
+This is also what Leadfeeder performs, although in a much more sophisticated, feature-rich, and sales-friendly way when compared to Google Analytics reports.

-You can give them a test drive for free via the 14-day trial offer below.
+You can give Leadfeeder a test drive for free via the 14-day trial offer below.

-Note: I have an affiliate marketing relationship with Leadfeeder.
-I may be compensated for customer signups that come via this website.
+Note: I have an affiliate marketing relationship with Leadfeeder and may be compensated for customer signups that come via this article.

 How To Restore Service Provider and Network Domain

-It’s possible to restore these lost GA dimensions through a workaround provided by Jerre B. over at IpMeta.
-In this approach, new custom dimensions replace the two that Google Analytics removed.
+It’s possible to restore the lost GA network dimensions through a straightforward service provided by Jerre B. over at IpMeta.
+In this approach, new custom dimensions replace the two network dimensions that Google Analytics no longer supports.

 Impact on B2B Lead Generation

-For those like me who use the Service Provider and/or Network Domain dimensions for B2B IP tracking purposes, I see two decent paths forward.
+For those like me who liked using the Service Provider and/or Network Domain dimensions for B2B IP tracking purposes, I see two decent paths forward.

-Option 1: Try the IpMeta approach and then continue using GA as before, only with the new custom dimensions in place for filtering, etc.
+Option 1: Try the IpMeta approach and then continue using GA as before, only with the new custom dimensions in place for company identification, filtering, etc.

 Option 2: Take a close look at the 3rd-party software tools built specifically for website-based B2B lead generation using visitor identification and tracking.

-Note: Just be sure the vendor’s software hasn’t been hampered by the loss of these two GA dimensions.
+Note: Just be sure the vendor’s software hasn’t been hampered by the loss of the GA network dimensions.
 See the Leadfeeder article (also linked above) for more on that potential issue.

 I’ve researched these tools and offer more insights and resources in my group of website visitor tracking posts here.